 - Competitors can be expected to complete the race within the time limits set by the sailing instructions.

 - The race committee shall welcome the advice of the veteran sailors in the fleet with regards course set up and race operations, while being capable of making the final decisions.

-- The Race Scoring form can be downloaded by clicking here.
-Note that there are different forms for handicap racing and for one design racing.
+- Race Scoring forms are kept in the RC locker.
+There are different forms for handicap racing and for one design racing.
+One design Race Scoring form can be downloaded here.
+Handicap Forms are here.
 Please do not substitute forms for cocktail napkins, etc… the job of the scorer is difficult and made easier with a properly filled out form.

 - If you don’t have the information needed to record a participant (skipper name, boat type, etc…), ask them.

 - Please take a picture of the score sheet and email it to Andrew.email@example.com and leave the originals in the RC locker.

 - The Principle RC boat shall be manned by the Principle Race Officer (PRO).

 At minimum, one person on the RC boat & chase/support boat must be able and willing to assist with the race course, racers or any boat which needs assistance on the river.